 The couple is fighting.
 Jane is feeling resentful and exhausted.
 John tries to help out around the house, but she seems annoyed with him when he does because he’s making the bed wrong, or bringing home the wrong brand of mayonnaise, or not doing things fast enough to please her.
 So he stops trying.

-He does what he thinks he should be doing: Going to work every day, bringing home a paycheck, shoveling the snow, and getting the oil changed at regular intervals.
+He does what he thinks he should: Going to work every day, bringing home a paycheck, shoveling the snow, and getting the oil changed at regular intervals.
 John is frustrated because he experiences Jane as not affectionate or fun, nor interested in sex, and kind of naggy, and he doesn’t know what else to do.

 In implementing that plan, Jane needs to restrain herself from stepping in to do things that are John’s job (or to correct John, or nag John).
-In doing so, she is creating pressure in the system for John to not just step up, but to develop the homemaking skills that he may be new to him.
+In doing so, she is creating pressure in the system for John to not just step up, but to develop new homemaking skills.

-For his part, John needs to learn a very different way of thinking that women are often groomed for (and most men are not) which is considering both what currently needs to be done, and what will need to be done, and taking the initiative to do those things.
-(No magic elves to the rescue).
+For his part, John needs to learn a very different way of thinking that women are often groomed for (and most men are not) which is considering both what currently needs doing, and what will need to be done, and taking the initiative to do those things.
+No magic elves to the rescue.

 Changing both subconscious expectations and family systems are challenging, however, the rewards are immense and meaningful.
 Trust me: As a woman who is married to a man who now — without being asked! — does the dishes when he sees they are dirty, sweeps the floor when it needs to be swept, and goes to the grocery store to buy food of his own volition… it feels so much better.

 Similarly, I see the same shifts occur in the couples we work with for marriage counseling and couples therapy: They reorganize their responsibilities in a way that feels fair and balanced to both.
 Squabbling stops, things get done, and most importantly — they start enjoying each other again.